facebookresearch/ReAgent/docs/usage.rst

 Step 3 - Determine normalization parameters
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Data from production systems is often sparse, noisy and arbitrarily distributed.
 Literature has shown that neural networks learn faster and better when operating on batches of features that are normally distributed.
 ReAgent includes a workflow that automatically analyzes the training dataset and determines the best transformation function and corresponding normalization parameters for each feature.
-We do this in ``reagent/workflow/training.py`` via ``run_feature_identification``, where ``input_table_spec`` points to a Spark table with the timeline data.
+We do this via ``ModelManager.run_feature_identification``, where ``input_table_spec`` points to a Spark table with the timeline data.

 .. code-block::